wtx1025/AI-employment-and-firm-performance/README.md

 <img src="resume2.png" alt="resume2" width="400">

 ### 2.3 Code Files
-* `04_resume.py`: This code implements steps (1)-(3).
+* `04_resume_measure.py`: This code implements steps (1)-(3).
 It expands each profile into one row per year using `JOB_START_YM` and `JOB_END_YM`, classifies each row as AI-related or non-AI-related, and then aggregates to a firm-year AI measure.
 The input is a sample résumé data, and the script outupts a single firm-year file containing all firns in the sample with their corresponding AI measure.
-When the full dataset becomes available, users can reuse this code with minor adjustments (e.g., updating file paths or iterating over multiple input files).

 **If you have any questions about the calculation details, please reach out or check the code.
 I've written it for clarity and included detailed comments.**